-During the first quarter of 2006 as compared to first quarter of 2005, we saw increases in sales volumes for both our moulding and decking businesses.
-Increases in sales volumes in our decking operation are related to the release of built inventory from shipments held in the fourth quarter of 2005 pending resolution of a product certification issue.
-This issue was resolved in early 2006.
-Partially offsetting the increase in sales of our decking product, we discontinued the sale of a third-party manufactured railing product in late 2005 (not included in selling price and unit shipment analysis above).
-In our moulding operation, we saw increased volume as we continue to ship to a key customer who during 2005 notified us that they would no longer purchase our products.
-We still expect to lose this volume later in 2006, and are growing volumes with our two remaining customers to partially offset the lost volume.
+For the first six months of 2006 compared to first six months of 2005, we had a slight increase in sales volumes for our decking business.
+A portion of this increase was related to the release of finished goods inventory from shipments held in the fourth quarter of 2005 pending resolution of a product certification issue.
+This issue was resolved in early 2006 although emerging certification standards may affect us in the future.
+In our moulding business, we saw a slight decline in volume as shipments to a key customer, who during 2005 notified us that they would no longer purchase our products, started to slow.
+We expect sales in the second half of 2006 to be at a lower level.
 In our Chilean operation, we continued to see higher sales due to both increases in commodity OSB pricing as well as volumes based on acceptance of OSB in the local markets.
-The increase in our other businesses is primarily due to increases in sales of logs sold to third parties from our timber contracts.
+Overall, sales of these products were flat with last year while profits were lower primarily due to lost margin on decking accessories and high costs in these businesses.